Raiondesu/vuse-rx/docs/api/refs.md

 ```

 Creates two refs from an observable input, same as [`refFrom`](#reffrom) (promise, iterable, observable and alike):
-- `next` - is set when the resulting observable resolves
+- `next` - is set when the observable emits
-- `error` - is set when the resulting observable errors
+- `error` - is set when the observable errors

 Until the observable emits, the refs will contain `undefined`,
 if default values for the refs are not given as a second parameter.